 Most pursue ‘normality’ — a partner and kids, and a job — and seek to follow natural moral instincts.
 But these moral instincts can be distorted by society, as evidenced by how that which was abhorrent yesterday is acceptable today.
 Such morality is entirely relative to our society around us, and cannot be trusted — it shifts like the colours of a kaleidoscope in different times and places.
 Meanwhile, those who finally have a stable family and a good-paying job find themselves suddenly disillusioned by their lack of fulfilment.
 Wasn’t this supposed to be it?, they ask, looking around in concern.
 This is the classic mid-life crisis, and the typical answer is to look for another worldly thing in which to find fulfilment — perhaps a new Ferrari will do… or maybe I should start running?

 We are left then unfulfilled and following moral laws of our own creation.
 These can be discarded at will, for any moral philosophy that is freely selected can be freely disposed of.
 It is not binding.
 The only moral philosophy that is binding is one which is imposed externally.
-It is one that is made for us, and one for which we will be accountable.
+It is one that is made for us, and one to which we will be accountable.
 Only religious philosophy provides this.
 It teaches that man is created by God for a purpose.
 This purpose is the love, knowledge and worship of God.
 It is fundamentally relational — we are made to be close with God, to understand His qualities and emulate them as best we can.

 In order to fulfil this purpose, man should follow a set moral law.
 This moral law is one that will lead to the betterment of society from God’s point of view, rather than our own self-conceived notions.
 It will ensure that society as a whole will prosper, so that every individual has the best potential to live a spiritual life.
 Such a moral law is already innate within us from birth, but it can be distorted and twisted by beliefs we adopt and habits we acquire.
 For this reason, we need a reminder in the form of religious teachings to show us how to live — how to be.
 We also need an exemplar to live these teachings, to see how they can be implemented practically.
 Thus religion always comes with a teaching and a teacher.
 And the message it brings is fundamentally beneficent — to love God’s creation as your kith and kin, and to serve them as best as you can.